2021 Northern Illinois Huskies football team

 The 2021 Northern Illinois Huskies football team represented Northern Illinois University as a member of the West Division of the Mid-American Conference (MAC) during the 2021 NCAA Division I FBS football season.
 Led by third-year head coach Thomas Hammock, the Huskies compiled an overall record of 9–5 with a mark of 6–2 in conference playing, sharing the MAC's West Division title with Central Michigan.
 By virtue of a head-to-head win over Central Michigan, Northern Illinois advanced to the MAC Championship Game and defeated Kent State to win the program's six MAC championship.
 The Huskies invited to the Cure Bowl, where they lost to Coastal Carolina on December 17.
 The team played home games at Huskie Stadium in DeKalb, Illinois.

 On November 9, the school announced that Hammock had signed a contract extension through the 2026 season.
 With their win over Buffalo on November 17, the Huskies clinched the West Division championship and a berth in the MAC Championship Game.

-Previous season

-In a season initially canceled and then reinstated with a limited schedule due to the ongoing COVID-19 pandemic, the Huskies finished the 2020 season 0–6 in a conference-only schedule to finish in last place in the West Division.